VentGrey/Epitaph/README.md

 aim to be "simple" or "minimalistic", it aims to be complete and new-ser friendly while keeping modularity at first.

+You can find my personal config in the `config.toml` file

 This configuration includes:
 - Simple animations on windows powered by picom
 - A simple rofi application menu (ultra-ripped off from Regolith)